adhithyasimha/f1-simulator/README.md

 - **Race Simulation:** 🏁
   The race simulation script (`race_simulation.py`) consumes the grid data from Kafka, then brings the full 61-lap Marina Bay street circuit to life!
 Every overtake attempt, safety car deployment, and pit stop strategy is broadcast to the `race` Kafka topic.

+- **Real-time Data Processing:** 📊
+  The Spark streaming application (`f1_data_processing.py`) processes race data from Kafka in real-time, extracts lap times and driver information, and stores it in a PostgreSQL database for analytics.

+- **Live Race Analytics:** 📈
+  The Streamlit dashboard (`f1_analytics.py`) provides real-time visualization of race standings, lap time comparisons, and race status updates directly from the PostgreSQL database.

 ---

 ## How This Magic Works